Want to listen to this blog post about Pomodoro apps while you work on something else?

 Other features are missing from the free version that make it difficult to recommend.
 For one, you can’t set custom sounds unless you pay for the app.
 That wouldn’t be such an issue in itself, except that the default sounds are pretty aggressive and unpleasant to work with.

 The daily log is also severely limited in the free version.
 Unless you upgrade, you can only consult your daily log the day of.
 Everything before that is behind a paywall.
 If you’re the kind of person that needs analytics in your Pomodoro app, you’ll have to use a paid version.

 Pomodone’s cheapest paid plan is the Lite plan, at $2.29 a month.
-While that gives you access to 6 months of daily logs, you’re still severely limited in your choice of integration.
+While that gives you access to six months of daily logs, you’re still severely limited in your choice of integration.
 Still no Asana or Jira.